aibreania/TruthFinder/README.md

 # TruthFinder

-This is the source code for a search engine that displays the search result crawled from multiple websites in real time.
+This is a search engine website that displays data crawled from multiple websites in distributed manner.
+Users can easily find the most related info with it in no time.

 ## Tech Stack
 1. For Scraping the websites: Scrapy with Radis, Selenium and Phantomjs